 With the cost of a data breach in the United States averaging $8.64 million, it’s not surprising tech stakeholders and organizations are turning to new insurance models to meter the risks associated with storing sensitive data in today’s cybersecurity landscape.
-In March, Alphabet Inc.’s Google Cloud business announced they will join Allianz SE and Munich Re AG in to integrate data about customer cyber risk into insurance policies.

 As the WSJ reported, “Companies seeking cyber coverage can ask the insurers to take data on their security measures directly from their Google Cloud environments, and Allianz and Munich Re will use that information to create tailored cyber insurance policies based on how secure they are.”
 By working directly with cloud services providers, in this case Google Cloud, insurers hope to better understand the risk profiles of their customers to tailor coverage accordingly.